Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-1/lesson-1.md

 Regardless of what the request by the client contains (for example, it could be a request to store an image) the server must always return a response!
 Even if that response contains nothing more than a success/fail status code.

-A **response** will often times be a numerical status code.
+A **response** includes a numerical status code.
 Some common status codes include:

 - 200 = OK - successful execution of the request
 - 404 = Server not found
 - 500 = Server failed to execute the request